jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Talk to any political junkie, no matter when, and they'll say there's a big election coming up.
 They'll tell you, "if the Right-wing triumphs, infrastructure, healthcare, everything will go to shit!"

 If you buy it—and most of us have at some point—you glue yourself to Left-wing blogs, radio, and TV.
-Filled with Leftist philosophy, you'll ignore your daily life and it's frontline problems as you walk the path of extremism and see more _fascist_ Conservatives with every minute you watch the news.
+As you fill-up on Leftist philosophy, you'll filter human history as a never ending story of oppression, liberation, and change.
+With every minute you watch the news, you'll walk the path towards extremism and see any opposition to Leftist demands as _fascist_ Conservatives responsible for every problem in the world, past and present.

-Or, if the other side sucked you in first, you start spotting _communist_ Progressives and their socialist agenda instead.
+Or, if the other side sucked you in first, you start spotting _communist_ Progressives and their unholy socialist agenda instead.

 But it's all bullshit.

 Despite Left/Right yelling matches, neither ideology is your hero.
-The pundits, columnists, and reporters on newspapers, broadcast television, cable news only care to send you one-way messages to tune-in, protest-or most likely-buy something and donate.
+The pundits, columnists, and reporters on newspapers, broadcast television, cable news only care to send you one-way messages to tune-in, protest or buy something and donate.

 These extremists trick you.
 They say their ideological purity will solve your real-life problems by holding government accountable to their approved ideology.
-They say only if government writes their ideologically approved laws, will your real-life problems ever be solved.
-But, both the pundits on both sides are only out to solve their problem; being employed by aging broadcast and newspaper industries that's funded with expensive commercials and watched by a consumer obsessed society.
+They say only if government writes ideologically approved laws, will your real-life problems ever be solved.
+But, the pundits on both sides are only out to solve their problem; being employed by aging broadcast and newspaper industries that is funded with expensive commercials and watched by a consumer obsessed society.
 The Left versus Right battle driving Americans to hate each other, is just a circus to attract eyeballs to a dying business model.

-Galileo, George Washington, and Luke Skywalker reached for the power of new technology.
-So why shouldn't you?
+Does any pundit ever say give me authority, some funding, and I will fix traffic in Chicago, health-care wait-times in Cleveland, insurance fraud in Florida?
+Ideologues can't say they'll fix anything, because unlike true heroes Galileo, George Washington, and Luke Skywalker ideologues don't reach for the power of technology.

+So why shouldn't you follow heroes?
 Even more important, why shouldn't the middle-class?
 Isn't our healthcare, infrastructure, and especially our pandemic preparation, worthy of upgrades?

 Of course they are.
 And, that's the point.
-The feud between Left and Right ideologues is a distraction.
+The feud between Left and Right ideologues is manufactured distraction created to keep the rest of us away from using new technology.
+The truth--that every employed person knows-- is that people need a paycheck, and thus are first loyal to whatever skills and tools secure their home, food, water, and futures.

-Like a dinosaur in an Ice Age, old businesses such as broadcast televsion, radio, and college education want to stay alive despite evolution passing them by.
-These old technologies are from the Industrial Age, and thus want to keep current ideological narratives rooted in Industrial Age politics.
+Thus, like a dinosaur in an Ice Age, it's no surprise broadcast stars, corporate consultants, college administrators want to stay alive despite evolution passing them by.
+These businesses are often filled with staunch ideologues, because each is based around technologies from the Industrial Age, and thus the people inside want to keep the Industrial Age ideologies of Left and Right alive.

-If this seems simplistic, and if you think your favored ideologues are altruistic, what do you expect professional pundits to do after their industry is bested by a new technology?
+If this seems simplistic, and if you think your favored ideologues are modern and altruistic, what do you expect professionals to do after their industry is bested by a new technology?
 Never forget no ideologue, pundit, or movie star invented, promoted, or popularized the internet, podcasts, online streaming, and ebooks.
-These new technologies threatened their cash cow of radio, DVDs, and bookstores.
+Instead they fought each new technology because they threatened their cash cow of radio, DVDs, and bookstores.

 When inventors did force through new technology, cable news hosts, broadcast anchors, movie stars etc. reached out into Twitter, Youtube, and other internet platforms and spread toxic narratives to get people's attention.
-In their quest to stay relevant, these stars used a superficial understanding of Conservative and Progressive political philosophy to label each other a _facist_ or _communist_ in a disgusting race for eyeballs and clicks.
+In their quest to stay relevant, these stars used a superficial understanding of Conservative and Progressive political philosophy to label each other a _facist_ or _communist_ in a distracting race for eyeballs and clicks.

-It can be funny and entertaining to watch today's political mud slinging.
-It's also a distraction made by Industrial Age powerbrokers desperate to keep the Industrial Age alive.

 The truth is upgrading our society to the possibilities of modern Internet Age technology is the real political game of our time.
 Only new technology can improve your life on the frontline.
 And, it's by no means certain we'll upgrade our society and embrace the Internet Age.

 We're already far behind.
 We got the tools of the Internet in 1970 when the internet and personal computers were both invented.
 That's when human civilization did what we've done many times before.
 We entered a new technological age.
 Like when we left the Stone Age by making bronze tools, or entered the Renaissance with the printing press, in 1970 we started to leave the Industrial Age of gas powered machines and human-powered factories and offices behind.

-In 1970 we invented technology that completely changed our way of life.
+In 1970 we invented technology that completely changed life on Earth.

 But the owners of Industrial Age technology such as television and newspapers, typewriters and blackboards weren't and still aren't jumping for joy.
-They don't want humanity to evolve anymore than Blockbuster, with its addiction to DVDs and late-fees, wanted online streaming.
+They don't want humanity to evolve anymore than Blockbuster, with its addiction to DVD rentals and late-fees, wanted online streaming.

-Electing a Left-wing or Right-wing government may harm or hurt some regular people, but every single regular person is harmed by holding back technological upgrades.
-Although we finally got online streaming, there are many other segments of our economy being held back by Industrial Age antagonists.
+Although we finally got online streaming, there are many other segments of our economy being held back by Internet Age antagonists.
+New technology kills some jobs and forces many to learn new skills; it's a universal fact.
+It's why life uses evolution to keep itself current.
+If we didn't evolve, we'd have summer with no A/C, use wood to heat our homes, and battle cancer with home remedies.

-New technological upgrades regular people and downgrades power brokers of old technology.
+Evolution requires constant innovation, which makes regular life better but downgrades power brokers of old technology who often don't want to start over.

-If the middle-class is fixated on the Left/Right circus, it only keeps those who control the Industrial Age technology in power.
-A new and better way of life won't just happen.
-Industrial power brokers are working hard to antagonize our society upgrading to an improved Internet Age habits, customs, and jobs.
 These "Darth Blockbusters" want society's levers of power to remain with themselves.

-Every new age is a great equalizer, a blank sheet, a starting line; because anyone can innovate and evolve new products of the new age.
-Humanity should protect the winners of this race, because it's the evolutionary race we must keep racing.
-But for now, we let Darth Blockbuster stop us from evolving.

 Happily, many regular people have been fighting to establish the Internet Age.
 Internet geeks, hackers, and innovators are the heroes of the modern technology.
 They've been fighting Darth Blockbuster's gatekeeping and antagonism for years.
-The open-source community alone has made hundreds of thousands of tools that already empower the middle-class to live a better life with tools like Android, Linux, Node.js; even Netflix uses open-source software.
+The open-source community alone has made hundreds of thousands of tools that already empower the middle-class to live a better life with tools like Android, Linux, Ruby on Rails, Node.js; even Netflix uses open-source software.
 But, these protagonists can't keep fighting your battles for you.
 Main Street must jump into the fight.

 There is no debate.
 The story is simple, and the morality is clear.
 We must upgrade our society to the Internet Age now.

 If we don't, this pandemic only foreshadows a much more terrible storm to come.
 Every year, month, and day we delay our evolution only makes our politics, economics, and culture more outdated.
 Responding to and preventing horrible events like depressions, hurricanes, climate change, wars, and pandemics like COVID-19, will only get harder if we keep using Darth Blockbuster's Industrial Age technology.

-I've heard some people say this pandemic was planned or an attack of some kind.
-Even if it was, that's all the more reason we should have been prepared for it.
-Life doesn't have an umpire who decides what's fair and let's us have another chance if we fail.
-Our country is either ready for _whatever_ comes next, or we aren't.

-And being prepared means using modern technology to it's fullest potential.

 This book will teach you how to upgrade our society to the very powerful Internet Age.
 Like conquering illiteracy, defeating slavery, and going to the Moon, upgrading our way of life will be a compelling story.

 But for your grand-kids to ever watch it on Netflix one day, _you_ have to make it happen first.

-The first lesson is this; like any hero in any story, you can't win politics by watching it.
-To be victorious in politics, you have to reach for, and learn to harness, the amazing power of modern technology.
+The first lesson is this; like any hero in any story, watching isn't winning.
+To be victorious in politics, you have to reach for, and learn to harness, the amazing power of technology.

 ## About the Author